Jonplussed/healthfinch-example-program/README.md

 I cannot imagine attempting an operation at this level or lower without types to ensure the correctness of and guide the architecture of this program.
-Beyond assisting with construction, I've managed to learn quite about HTTP _from the types alone_.
+Beyond assisting with construction, I've managed to learn quite a bit about HTTP _from the types alone_.

 I've abstracted this philosophy into a currently unrefined talk, [Learning through Libraries][4], which I hope to refine into something worth giving at